bertauchekurtis/retentionTimePrediction/README.md

 # retentionTimePrediction
-### A collection of Machine Learning models for predicting the retetion times of phosphorylated peptides
+### A collection of Machine Learning models for predicting the retention times of phosphorylated peptides
 ### Data
+The dataset used here was created from a synthetic proteomic and phosphoproteomic dataset containing >100,000 peptides [1].
 ### Linear-Based Models
 - Linear Regression
     - A simple linear regression. (linearRegression.r)